taylorryanbell/data-eng-final/eval.md

 		- create a virtual environment
 		- activate the virtual environment
 		- use pip to install packages via `requirements.txt`
+			- (must contain apache-beam[gcp], may contain other things, explain why)
 		- export the GOOGLE_APPLICATION_CREDENTIALS to use the given link `/var/dataflow/york-cdf-start-b0964900c176.json`
+			- (file provided by Adam on server to take care of credentials)
 		- run the python file to execute a Dataflow pipeline
 	- An example of the code that can accomplish the above:
 	`mkdir -p /var/dataflow/taylor-bell-final-project/